Integration

 2. Install the package locally:

-npm install --save @leaphubai/ui-components
+npm install --save @leaphubai/ui-components@latest

 Step 1: Create a <textarea> with a ref